ChristianLowe/Grognaks-Mod-Manager/readme_modders.txt

   When adding a music track to sounds.xml, the explore and battle theme files are played simultaneously as one song (mixing between them when entering/exiting combat).
-They should have similar duration because if one is longer than the other, there may be noticable silence at the end of the shorter piece. http://www.ftlgame.com/forum/viewtopic.php?f=12&t=9111
+They should have similar duration because if one is longer than the other, there may be noticeable silence at the end of the shorter piece. http://www.ftlgame.com/forum/viewtopic.php?f=12&t=9111